Spring Garden Revival

 Dighton Municipal Ordinances for Mowing Equipment Operation & Noise Control

-Dighton enforces municipal ordinances to minimize noise and ensure safe mowing equipment operation.
-Mowing is permitted on weekdays from 7:00 AM-9:00 PM, Saturdays 8:00 AM-8:00 PM, and Sunday hours may vary—residents should verify current bylaws.
-Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are preferred for their lower noise output.
-Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing.
-For code enforcement and further details, contact the Dighton Building and Inspections Department.
-Dighton Building and Inspections Department
+Dighton enforces municipal ordinances to ensure safe and respectful mowing practices.
+Equipment operation is permitted during designated hours: 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, with Sunday hours subject to local bylaws.
+Noise levels must comply with decibel limits, and all equipment should have functioning mufflers.
+The use of electric mowers is encouraged to reduce noise and emissions.
+Commercial operators must maintain 1-2 million in liability insurance and obtain proper licensing.
+For questions about code enforcement or to verify local regulations, contact the Dighton Building and Inspections Department.

 979 Somerset Avenue, Dighton, MA 02715